robinpoort/vanilla-js-gallery/README.md

 vanillaGallery
 ==============

 A vanilla JS gallery.
 Simply putting items into a grid and calculate how many items should be next to each other.
+Styled by using CSS.
 Up to 24 columns wide.

 ### [Demo](https://robinpoort.github.io/vanilla-js-gallery/demo/)